lenshuygh/AngularTheCompleteGuide2023in2023/TheCompleteGuideToAngular.md

   - move providers array contents from app module to core module
     - no need to export them, because them is services
   - import core module in app module

+# Lazy loading
+  - when an app split into multiple modules it is possible to do lazy loading
+  - eg there's 3 main routes
+    - `/` -> AppModule/CoreModule
+    - `/products` -> ProductsModule
+    - `/admin` -> AdminModule
+  - we only want to load what we need
+    - other modules are not loaded unless needed

+### how

+  - prerequisite
+    - the feature module needs its own routes
+  - remove base path from split routing modules
+  - add to main app routing module as new path
+    - don't a component
+    - add with loadChildren

+           {
+             path: 'recipes',
+             loadChildren: () =>
+             import('./recipes/recipes.module').then(module => module.RecipesModule),
+            },

+    - now the whole module is only loaded upon using that route
+    - be sure to have no imports in app module that suppose to be in the sub module
+    - the path change is: the main routes have that part now so that that router can handle it
+    - the module that is being lazy loaded needs to be removed from import declarations in `app.module.ts`

 # TypeScript